 Once you’ve figured out arch type, gait type and noted any foot issues you may have, it’s time to choose your insole.
 Now is the time to ask yourself what you need.

 Are you trying to increase your performance?
-Performance insoles optimize natural foot motion, provide shock absorption and make it easier to stay active for extended periods of time.
+Performance insoles are designed to optimize natural foot motion, provide shock absorption and make it easier to stay active for extended periods of time.

 Are you looking for relief?
 Comfort insoles deliver missing arch support and help your back and knees feel better.

 Are you trying to manage pain?
-Pain-management insoles, often made of gel and sometimes just for your heel, can reduce the effects of bunions, plantar fasciitis and heel spurs.
-They can improve feeling in your back, knees and heels.
-They also provide shock absorption and can extend the life of your shoes.
+Pain-management insoles, often made of gel and sometimes just for your heel, are designed to help reduce the effects of bunions, plantar fasciitis and heel spurs.
+They could improve feeling in your back, knees and heels.
+They also help provide shock absorption and can extend the life of your shoes.